pzheng16/pzheng16.github.io/_posts/2020-03-08-Leetcode-String.md

 // check if the character contains decimals or chars isalpha(char);//return true when var is alphabet (character) isdigit(char);
+isalnum(char);// check the character is the number or alphabet

 // uppercase to lowercase
 char(tolower('A')) = 'a'